riteshjat2004/RAG_Based_AI_Teaching_Assistant/Readme.md

 ---

+# How to use this RAG AI Teaching Assistant on your own data

+## Step 1 — Collect your videos
+Move all your video files to the `videos` folder.

+## Step 2 — Convert to mp3
+Convert all the video files to mp3 by running `video_to_mp3`.

+## Step 3 — Convert mp3 to json
+Convert all the mp3 files to json by running `mp3_to_json`.

+## Step 4 — Convert the json files to Vectors
+Use the file `preprocess_json` to convert the json files to a dataframe with Embeddings and save it as a joblib pickle.

+## Step 5 — Prompt generation and feeding to LLM
+Read the joblib file and load it into the memory.
+Then create a relevant prompt as per the user query and feed it to the LLM.

+---

 ## Phase 1: Converting Raw Lecture Videos into Usable Text

 The project begins with collecting lecture material in `.mp4` video format.
 Because language models cannot directly process video, the content must be converted to a text-readable form.
 This phase focuses on transforming video data into structured textual knowledge.